 Here are the questions submitted about my blog post Shoulders Back!
 The Man in the Park and my answers.
-If you have additional questions, you can submit them in the form below.
 I hope it’s helpful!

 I like the physical part feeling the shoulders back but, why does it seem like some days it works and other times not so much.
 Could it be certain days one can feel more powerful??
 Also love your blogs wish they came more often.
 When I read them I feel so much more powerful at the time!!!

 © Can Stock Photo / ra2studio

 A: I’m so glad the blogs help you feel powerful—that’s awesome, because no matter what OCD says, YOU ARE!
 (And see Q8 for more about feeling powerful and your inner strength).

 In answer to your question: yes, on certain days you can feel more powerful than others for many reasons, including your mood, how much OCD is pestering you, how much sleep you got the night before, how motivated you’re feeling, etc. And if you’re feeling less powerful, you may have more difficulty with any ERP technique.
 And that’s ok.
 No one does ERP perfectly.
 I certainly don’t, as I wrote about in “I’m an OCD Therapist With OCD.
 And I Don’t Do ERP Perfectly: How to turn OCD’s little wins into BIG victories for your recovery.”
 Just be self-compassionate when things don’t go as you planned.